aleshaleksey/fansys23/abilities.md

 **Special**:
 - Sneak attack can only be made with a Dex based weapon on a Dex based attack roll.
 - You can only make one weapon attack when using "sneak attack".
-- The target must be unaware of you, "surprised", or be in melee range of an entity hostile to it.
+- The target must be unaware of you, "surprised", or be in melee range of another entity hostile to it.
 - Since it uses a "main action" it cannot be used as a "reaction".

 **Prerequisite table**: Sneak attack has 10 levels.
 The maximum level of sneak attack a character may have is [Level / 2]